Thue/rfwadmin/README.md

 Another useful plugin is WorldEdit ( http://www.sk89q.com/projects/worldedit/ ), for the /butcher command which removes all hostile mobs which spawned while you were waiting at the starting gate.

+The automatical downloading of craftbukkit jars is broken until bukkit fixes their website: https://bukkit.atlassian.net/browse/SITE-132

 Regards, Thue